cern-eos/eos/doc/clicommands/attr.rst

   .......
 LRU Cache ...
   .....................
-  - configure a volume based LRU cache with a low/high watermark e.g. when the cache reaches the high watermark it cleans the oldest files untile low-watermark is reached ...
+  - configure a volume based LRU cache with a low/high watermark e.g. when the cache reaches the high watermark it cleans the oldest files until low-watermark is reached ...
     |eos> quota set -g 99 -v 1T /eos/instance/cache/                           # define project quota on the cache
     |eos> attr set sys.lru.watermark=90:95  /eos/instance/cache/               # define 90 as low and 95 as high watermark
     |eos> attr set sys.force.atime=300 /eos/dev/instance/cache/                # track atime with a time resolution of 5 minutes